-Luis teaches and researches in the areas of International Law, International Legal Theory and History, International Development, International Human Rights Law, Comparative Public Law, Anthropology of International Law, Global Governance and Global Political Economy, and Urban Law and Politics.
-Luis is an active member of the network Third World Approaches to International Law (TWAIL).
+Dr Luis Eslava teaches and researches in the areas of International Law, International Development, International Legal Theory and History, International Human Rights Law, Comparative Public Law, Anthropology of International Law, Global Governance, Global Political Economy, and Urban Law and Politics.
+Dr Eslava is an active member of the network Third World Approaches to International Law (TWAIL).

-Bringing together insights from anthropology, history and legal and social theory, his work focuses on the multiple ways in which international norms, aspirations and institutional practices, both old and new, come to shape and become part of our everyday life, arguing that closer critical attention needs to be paid to this co-constitutive relationship between international law ‘up there’ and life ‘down here’.
+Bringing together insights from anthropology, history and legal and social theory, his work focuses on the multiple ways in which international norms, aspirations and institutional practices, both old and new, come to shape our everyday life, arguing that closer critical attention needs to be paid to this co-constitutive relationship between international law ‘up there’ and life ‘down here’.

 In this spirit, his publications advance a series of new methodological parameters and applied case studies that aim to shed light on the simultaneously ideological and material, ground-level work that is done, each day, by international law, inviting the reader, in turn, to question what our response to it should be.

 Dr Eslava is also a Senior Fellow at Melbourne Law School, an International Professor at Universidad Externado de Colombia, and a core member of the teaching faculty at Harvard Law School’s Institute for Global Law and Policy.

 Dr Eslava is a Co-Director of the International Law and Politics Collaborative Research Network at the Law and Society Association (LSA), a member of the steering committee of the IEL Collective, a director of the inter-institutional initiative Ruptures21, and a member of the editorial boards of Humanity: An International Journal of Human Rights, Humanitarianism, and Development; the Human Rights Law Review; the Latin American Law Review; Revista Derecho del Estado and Contexto: Revista de Derecho Económico.